Giacomo Casanova: On the run

 In 1766, he was expelled from Warsaw following a pistol duel with Colonel Franciszek Ksawery Branicki over an Italian actress, a lady friend of theirs.
 Both duelists were wounded, Casanova on the left hand.
 The hand recovered on its own, after Casanova refused the recommendation of doctors that it be amputated.
 From Warsaw, he traveled to Breslau in the Kingdom of Prussia, then to Dresden, where he contracted yet another venereal infection.
 He returned to Paris for several months in 1767 and hit the gambling salons, only to be expelled from France by order of Louis XV himself, primarily for Casanova's scam involving the Marquise d'Urfé.
 Now known across Europe for his reckless behavior, Casanova would have difficulty overcoming his notoriety and gaining any fortune, so he headed for Spain, where he was not as notorious.
 He tried his usual approach, leaning on well-placed contacts (often Freemasons), wining and dining with nobles of influence, and finally arranging an audience with the local monarch, in this case Charles III.
-When no doors opened for him, however, he could only roam across Spain, with little to show for it.
+Casanova was present at the Spanish court in Madrid in July 1768, at the same time that the eye surgeon Felice Tadini was present at the Spanish court.
+Casanova later heard about the intraocular lens placed unsuccessfully after cataract surgery by Dresden oculist Casaamata in the 1790s, and in his memoirs Casanova falsely and anachronistically ascribed the idea to Tadini in Warsaw in 1766, but Casanova's claim is impossible because Tadini was actually in Constantinople in 1766.
+When no doors opened for Casanova at the Spanish court in 1768, Casanova could only roam across Spain, with little to show for it.
 In Barcelona, he escaped assassination and landed in jail for 6 weeks.
 His Spanish adventure a failure, he returned to France briefly, then to Italy.